casualshammy/NameplateCooldowns/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: enhancement
+labels: 'type: feature'
-assignees: ''
+assignees: 'casualshammy'

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**WoW version**
+Retail, Classic, WotLK...

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Describe the feature you'd like to be implemented** A clear and concise description of what you want to happen.